bekce/bekce.github.io/about.md

 and 'Dockerizing' your builds and services.
 - make your application run on cloud platforms such as AWS, GCP and Azure.

-Please write to us (in English or Türkçe) using below form if you're interested in our services.
+Please contact us using below form if you're interested in our services.
 Thank you.

 {% include contact_matter.html %}